Antrim Coast: Drive the Causeway Coastal Route

 While it's seen its best days, Portrush retains the atmosphere and architecture of a genteel seaside resort.
 Its peninsula is filled with lowbrow, family-oriented amusements, fun eateries, and B&Bs.
 Summertime fun-seekers promenade along the tiny harbor and tumble down to the sandy beaches, which extend in sweeping white crescents on either side.

-Superficially, Portrush has the appearance of any small British seaside resort, but its history and large population of young people give the town a little more personality.
+Superficially, Portrush appears like any small British seaside resort, but its history and large population of young people give the town a little more personality.
 Along with the usual arcade amusements, you’ll find nightclubs, restaurants, summer theater productions in the town hall, and convivial pubs that attract customers all the way from Belfast.

 • Portrush is also the end of the most scenic part of the Antrim Coast drive.
 After a little walk on the peninsula, we keep following the A2.
 The road turns more inland and heads for Derry.